iigorfelipe/igor-desafio-react/README.md

 <p align="center">
   <i>
-    This is a repository used to carry out an <a href="https://www.atlasgr.com.br/">Atlas</a> technical challenge where I was asked to develop a React app that would show a user's profile and list their github repositories.
+    This is a repository used to carry out an <a href="https://www.atlasgr.com.br/">Atlas</a> technical challenge.
   </i>
 </p>